-How To Jump Start A Car
+How To Jump-Start A Car

-Preparation for Jump Starting a Car With a Dead Battery
+Preparation for Jump-Starting a Dead Car Battery

 - Line both cars up so the batteries are as close as can be.
 Make sure the cars are in park, and both cars are turned off and not touching each other before you connect the cables.
 Actually one of them is already off, or you wouldn't be in this predicament right?